jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

 number: ENGL245
 ---

-*Revised 4 Feb 2021.
+*Revised 22 March 2021.
 This online syllabus is always the most up-to-date version for readings and class activities.
 For in-depth policies and assignment descriptions, please consult the [.pdf version](/files/engl245_s21_2021-01-14.pdf).*

 ## Description